bos/stanford-cs240h/notes/l7/laziness.md

 * We accept a `Pool`.

-* And an "I have a connection, so I can talk to the database now" action that accepts a `SafeConn c`, returning a value `a` in the world of `DB c`.
+* And an "I have a connection, so I can talk to the database now" action that accepts a `SafeConn c`, returning a value `a` embedded in the type `DB c`.

-Not so scary after all, except for the detail we're ignoring.
+Not so scary after all.
+Well, except for the details we're ignoring.

 # Universal quantification to the rescue!